MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 rmq-dr-site  	1       	Fri Jan 25 15:40:27 2019	DEPLOYED	rabbitmq-4.1.0	dr-site
 rmq-main-site	1       	Fri Jan 25 15:40:11 2019	DEPLOYED	rabbitmq-4.1.0	main-site
 ```

-This will deploy the 2 sites, with a RabbitMQ cluster on each site and one producer and one consumer application connected to the `main` site's RabbitMQ cluster only.
-There are no applications connected to the `dr` site just yet.

 If you want to use `kubectl` to see services, deployments and pods, we have facilitated 2 scripts to conveniently switch between sites/namespaces.
 See below: